 The problem is, when you emphasize following rules over building relationship, you only breed resentment and rebellion in your mate.
 Rules without relationship equal disaster in a marriage.

-Ask yourself: Have you been viewing your marriage as a contract or a covenant relationship?
-Is your marriage is purpose-driven —one that honors God?
+Lastly, ask yourself: Have you been viewing your marriage as a contract or a covenant relationship?
+Also, is your marriage is purpose-driven —one that honors God?
 If it isn’t, we hope you’ll put forth the effort to do your part to make it one.
 As Dr. Lowery points out:

 “Clearly we can no longer pattern our marriages after the people around us —if we ever could.
 Not only does the world not know how to divorce-proof its marriages, it is well on the way to making broken relationships the norm!